gj-loitp/RetroMusicPlayer/FAQ.md

 ___

 ## **Q: After updating the app to the latest version, the font got removed.
 Why?**
-- Retro Music's font has now been replaced with system font, which means the default font your system uses will be used by Retro Music too.
+- Baby Music's font has now been replaced with system font, which means the default font your system uses will be used by Baby Music too.
 It fixes all font-related issues you used to face/are facing in the app.

-- With the recent Retro Music v5 release, we have a built-in optional font "Manrope font" which you can toggle from Settings > Look & Feel > Toggle "Use manrope font".
+- With the recent Baby Music v5 release, we have a built-in optional font "Manrope font" which you can toggle from Settings > Look & Feel > Toggle "Use manrope font".

 - If you think the font looks ugly, then you just need to change the default font from your Android settings (or use any Magisk module).
 If you can't, there's nothing we can do about it.
 ___

 ## **Q: How to export playlist?**
-- ***From Retro Music:***
+- ***From Baby Music:***

 Head to the playlists tab > tap on the three-dot menu on the playlist you want to export > save as a file.

 - ***From Other Music Players:***

 In your built-in music player, there should be an option to save that playlist as a file.
-Save them and import them from the file manager by opening it into retro music.
+Save them and import them from the file manager by opening it into Baby music.

-> Note that such playlist must be of your offline music only since retro music is an offline music player, not an online music player.
+> Note that such playlist must be of your offline music only since Baby music is an offline music player, not an online music player.
 So if your playlist is of online music, it can't be opened on other offline players nor can be exported
 ___

 ## **Q: How to restore/import playlist?**
-Retro Music will automatically detect any playlist file when that playlist file is stored in internal storage/Playlist.
-However, if it doesn't, just open any "File manager" and open that playlist file with Retro Music.
+Baby Music will automatically detect any playlist file when that playlist file is stored in internal storage/Playlist.
+However, if it doesn't, just open any "File manager" and open that playlist file with Baby Music.

 For restoring playlists successfully, the location of songs must be the same in both the "Playlist" file and in your storage.
 For example, If your music is in "Internal storage/Music" and the playlist file has songs location "Internal storage/Songs".
 Then it will not be going to work since both these locations are different.